 The goal of these GIS analyses was to map risk factors known to have a strong negative correlation with drinking water quality in the Clackamas River watershed.
 Mapped risk "hot spots" for each category will provide a spatial context for both the geography and intensity of risk by activity that can be used by the CRWP to help prioritize mitigation efforts.
-This memorandum focuses specifically on the methods and results of the GIS Urban Development Risk Assessment portion of the Drinking Water Protection Plan.
+This memorandum focuses specifically on the methods and results of the updated 2021 GIS Urban Development Risk Assessment.